The History of Architecture: Eras and Styles | Page 3

 Engineering and technical achievements in 19th-century architecture

-The Origins of the Industrial Revolution in Construction "The Industrial Revolution not only changed production methods but also gave rise to an entirely new architectural typology, shaping the appearance of cities for centuries to come." — British architectural historian Nikolaus Pevsner A historically significant event that took place in Western Europe from the late 18th to the early 19th century was the industrial boom
+Origins of the Industrial Revolution in Construction "The Industrial Revolution not only transformed production methods but also gave rise to an entirely new architectural typology that shaped the appearance of cities for centuries to come." — British architectural historian Nikolaus Pevsner A historically significant event that took place in Western Europe from the late 18th to early 19th centuries was the industrial boom

 - 2024-01-08